Chester Alan Arthur II: Personal life

-Death
+Death and legacy

 Arthur died on July 18, 1937, at the age of 72 in Colorado Springs.
 He was the last surviving child of Chester A. Arthur.
 An obituary in the Miami Times said that Arthur was an "internationally known sportsman, art connoisseur and son of the late President Chester Arthur."
 Rowena died in 1969.

-Legacy

 He never lived the life his father had envisioned for him as an attorney.
 He may never have held a job.
 Instead his interests were polo, art and social gatherings.
 Among his friends were artists James McNeill Whistler and John Singer Sargent.
 He "thoroughly enjoyed a lifetime romp with wine, women and song."
+Arthur's carriage is one of the exhibits at the Carriage Museum at The Broadmoor resort.

 His son Chester "Gavin" Alan Arthur III married Esther Knesborough as his second wife, formerly the wife of John Strachey and daughter of Patrick Francis Murphy.